-EDUC 6334/7334 Leadership and Administration in Student Affairs
+EDUC 6334 Leadership and Administration in Student Affairs

 This theory based course offers an overview of the field of student affairs with an emphasis on organizational leadership, supervision, and the mentoring of students in leadership positions.
 The emphasis is on applying theory to practice in the wide range of student services provided in higher education.
+Same as EDUC 7334.